yanoandri/SwiftCodeCheatSheet/README.md

 ..just so, you know

-to know that you're not lose :)
+to know that you're not lost :)